pablov-git/ecommerce-angular-springboot/README.md

 7. Decreases product stock.
 8. Returns the created order with HTTP `201 Created`.

+Frontend demo mode reproduces the same user-facing flow locally:

+1. Validates the requested products and quantities.
+2. Checks the locally available stock.
+3. Calculates line totals and the final order total.
+4. Generates an order number and confirmation.
+5. Decreases the locally stored product stock.
+6. Preserves demo data in browser storage.

 ### API documentation

 - OpenAPI specification generated with Springdoc.
 - Interactive Swagger UI.
 - Documented request schemas, response schemas and HTTP status codes.
-- Executable API requests from the browser.
+- Executable API requests from the browser while the backend is running.

 ## Application Flow